dvorakstephen11/airflow/docs/apache-airflow/upgrading-from-1-10/index.rst

     )

-We decided to keep the Secret class as users seem to really like that simplifies the complexity of mounting Kubernetes secrets into workers.
+We decided to keep the Secret class as users seem to really like that it simplifies the complexity of mounting Kubernetes secrets into workers.

 For a more detailed list of changes to the KubernetesPodOperator API, please read the section in the Appendix titled "Changed Parameters for the KubernetesPodOperator"